Other Types of Aid

 Students who are eligible for a Cal Vet Tuition Fee Waiver are ineligible for state aid.
 More information can be obtained by contacting your local County Veterans Service Office and/or Giselle Young, CSUMB VA Benefits Coordinator at email@example.com

 At CSU Monterey Bay, international F1 Visa undergraduate students and non-california resident graduate students are eligible to apply for this waiver after their first year of residence in California.
-This was designed to waive the non resident fee portion at CSUMB.
+This was designed to waive a portion of the non resident fee portion at CSUMB.
 The primary purpose of the waiver is to recognize international and non-california resident students enrolled at CSU Monterey Bay who display exceptional scholastic achievements and dedication.

 - Enrolled at CSUMB at time of application (12 units minimum)